The Wallace J. Hagedorn Scholarship in Photography

 The funds come from the largest single gift ($4.2 million) ever made to Kent State to support only scholarships.

 Each year, the Hagedorn Scholarship awards up to $200,000 in tuition and student experience scholarships between the School of Journalism and Mass Communications and the School of Visual Communication Design.
+Amounts awarded may vary from year to year.

-The Wallace J. Hagedorn Scholarship also supports portfolio-building and workshop experiences for photography students.
+In addition to tuition scholarships, the Wallace J. Hagedorn Scholarship also supports portfolio-building and workshop experiences for photography students.
 These experiences include (but are not limited to);

 Missouri Photo Workshop